Michael Carrick: 2006–2009: Title success and European double

 On 30 September, Carrick scored his first goal of the 2009–10 season with the decisive goal against German champions Wolfsburg in a 2–1 Champions League win at home.
 Two months later, he scored his first league goal of the season, scoring the second of a 3–0 home win over Everton.
 Due to a defensive crisis during December, Carrick had to fill in at centre-back since Gary Neville, himself being played out of position, picked up an injury against West Ham United in a 4–0 away win.
-Carrick had never previously played in defence during his career but manager Sir Alex Ferguson was very pleased with his contribution.
+Carrick had never previously played in defence during his career but manager Alex Ferguson was very pleased with his contribution.
 On 8 December, he played in defence again by playing in a three-man defence alongside central-midfielder Darren Fletcher and regular left-back Patrice Evra in a 3–1 away win against Wolfsburg in the Champions League.
 His third goal of the season came on 30 December in a 5–0 home league win over Wigan Athletic in what was United's last game of the decade.